 This section contains harmonised statistics on investment funds (other than money market funds).

-The legal requirements for investment fund statistics are laid down in Regulation ECB/2007/8, which defines the statistical standards according to which investment funds must report information on their assets and liabilities to the NCBs.
-This Regulation is complemented by Guideline ECB/2007/9, which sets out the procedures to be followed by NCBs when reporting investment fund statistics to the ECB.
-These legal acts are complemented by a non-legally binding Manual on investment fund statistics, which further clarifies and illustrates the statistical requirements.
+The legal requirements for investment fund statistics are laid down in Regulation ECB/2013/38 (last update: 22 January 2014), which defines the statistical standards according to which investment funds must report information on their assets and liabilities to the NCBs.
+This Regulation is complemented by Guideline ECB/2014/15 [5.44 MB] (last update: 27 November 2014), which sets out the procedures to be followed by NCBs when reporting investment fund statistics to the ECB.
+These legal acts are complemented by a non-legally binding Manual on investment fund statistics (last update: 08 May 2009), which further clarifies and illustrates the statistical requirements.

 The data refer to the assets and liabilities of investment funds.
 In addition to outstanding amounts, transactions data are also available.